thirumurthis/Learnings/angular/AngularNote-development.md

   // first step - create class name export class SomeComponent{
   }
   ```
+  - Step 3:
   ```
   -- Update the Module (app.module.ts)
    update the @NgModul array with the component class name import the somecomponent path
   ```

- If the component is to return the data then component class needs to ` implements OnInit` *_life-cycle hook_*.
+ If the component is to return the data then component class needs to `implement OnInit` **_life-cycle hook_**.
- And we need to implement the method `ngOnInit ()` from interface, like below
+ For this we need to implement the method `ngOnInit ()` from interface, like below

  ```js
  // implements the onInit